What is methylprednisolone?

 Avoid being near people who are sick or have infections.
 Call your doctor for preventive treatment if you are exposed to chicken pox or measles.
 Do not receive a "live" vaccine while using this medicine.
 The vaccine may not work as well during this time, and may not fully protect you from disease.

 Do not stop using methylprednisolone suddenly, or you could have unpleasant withdrawal symptoms.
 Talk to your doctor about how to avoid withdrawal symptoms when stopping the medication.
-Wear a medical alert tag or carry an ID card stating that you take this medicine.
 Any doctor, dentist, or emergency medical professional who treats you should know that you take steroid medication.

 Before taking this medicine